 For the S&P 500, other criteria are also considered.
 Here, inclusion is subject to a minimum market capitalisation of $8.2 billion and the condition of showing a profit in the quarter before inclusion and an overall profit in the four quarters prior to inclusion.
 The criteria are regularly reviewed by a panel.
 The situation is different with the Dow Jones Industrial Average Index, which is also very well-known.
 The selection of stocks here is solely at the discretion of the publisher, the Wall Street Journal.
 There are therefore no clear rules as with the DAX or S&P 500, for example.
 It is recognisable here, however, that companies with a well-known brand and/or a long, successful history tend to be selected.

-Stefan is an analyst in the Capital Markets team.
-His primary topics are portfolio management and data analysis.
-He holds a Bachelor's degree in Economics from Goethe University in Frankfurt and a Master's degree in Finance from the Stockholm School of Economics.
+Stefan is a Senior Portfolio Manager in the Wealth Management team.
+He specialises in portfolio management, data analysis and research on capital market topics.
+He holds a Bachelor's degree in Economics and Business Administration from Goethe University in Frankfurt and a Master's degree in Finance from the Stockholm School of Economics.